 Boot the VM and find a way to enter in the virtual UEFI of the VM.
 Here, I type the Escape and F9,F10,F11,F12 keys like crazy.
 Select Boot Manager, you should see this window :

 UEFI QEMU HARDDISK, the screen should be black for seconds and you should see the GRUB.
 Let the machine worked for minutes and you should see the prompt finally 👍

 Install Guest Tools and reboot.
-The reboot shouldn't take long, you don't have te redoing the step 13, the OS seems to have repair the boot sequence by itself.
+The reboot shouldn't take long, you don't have to redo step 13, the OS seems to have repair the boot sequence by itself.